-We are proud to hold academic recognition by both the AACSB (American Assembly of Collegiate Schools of Business) and AUPHA (Association of University Programs in Health Administration), as well as New England Regional Program status, for our programs.
+We are proud to hold academic recognition by both the AACSB (American Assembly of Collegiate Schools of Business) as well as New England Regional Program status, for our programs.
 Our programs are small and personalized, taught by a committed full-time faculty and industry leaders.

 Our healthcare and insurance studies courses are offered at both the undergraduate and MBA levels.
 Courses cover topics such as risk management, health economics, healthcare finance, human resource management, and insurance.
 Professional work experience, through an internship program, and job placement assistance provides graduates with the skills to become the next generation of business leaders in the healthcare and insurance industries.